GLPRL/AdvProg1_4/README.md

 ```
 ./server.out <file> <port>
 ```
-- <file>: Must be in the same directory as project files.
+- file: Must be in the same directory as project files.
-- <port>: A valid port in range of 0-65535.
+- port: A valid port in range of 0-65535.
 We will check at runtime.

 #### Run the client with:
 ```
 ./client.out <ip> <port>
 ```
-- <ip>: Must be 127.0.0.1 (Unless client is run on a different computer)
+- ip: Must be 127.0.0.1 (Unless client is run on a different computer)
-- <port>: A valid port in range of 0-65535.
+- port: A valid port in range of 0-65535.
 We will check at runtime.

 ## General implementation details